 Ah… spring has finally sprung!
+And so have the allergies!
 We’ve awaited its arrival with great anticipation these past few frigid months.
 When the snow was falling, all we could think about was warmer weather.
 But with warmer weather, comes everything that’s involved with it – good AND bad!

 The bonfires are popping up, which gets friends get together a little more often.
 The fishing gear is brought out and picnics and cookouts are planned.
 On the other hand, the trees are gaining their foliage, grass needs cutting and all kinds of allergens lurk at our doors.
 I’m sure most people are already well aware of this.
-I know I have been, with my itchy, watery eyes and sneezing has almost become a competition at our house.
+I know I have been!
+My allergies show up with itchy, watery eyes and sneezing has become a competition at our house.

 One thing I’ve always been known for by my friends and family is coming up with home remedies for just about everything.
 From researching things that would help my son when he was first diagnosed with autism, to the common cold, I’ve been asked time and again for my recipes, so I thought I would include a few here.
 Hopefully they will be of help to someone, or maybe even a few people.